 All Trainees on a BST programme must complete the Membership of the Royal College of Physicians (MRCPI).
 If a Trainee has not completed the MRCPI after the completion of the two-year clinical rotations the certification of completion will not be issued.

-Further information regarding the format, locations and dates of the MRCPI and other examinations can be found at www.rcpi.ie/examinations
+Further information regarding the format, locations and dates of the MRCPI and other examinations can be found at the RCPI Examinations Webpage

-Exit Criteria
+Completion Criteria